-- a subject they study now If it's the subject they love and are best at, get them to consider whether it's going to keep them interested for the next few years, and which career path(s) it might lead to. - a subject related to a career If they already have more vocational ambitions, explore together whether they need to study a particular degree subject to get a job in that field, or if the options are more flexible. - a completely new subject There are many degree-level disciplines they won't have encountered in their studies before.
+a subject they study now

+If it's the subject they love and are best at, get them to consider whether it's going to keep them interested for the next few years, and which career path(s) it might lead to.

+a subject related to a career

+If they already have more vocational ambitions, explore together whether they need to study a particular degree subject to get a job in that field, or if the options are more flexible.

+▶ a completely new subject

+There are many degree-level disciplines they won't have encountered in their studies before.
 Assess their suitability for these with an open mind, relating each back to what they enjoy and how they learn best.

+UCAS' Careers Quiz

+By answering questions about their interests, personality and plans, students as young as 11 can now receive personalised career matches along with a list of courses that previous students studied to get there.